MartinThoma/MartinThoma.github.io/_posts/2014-09-10-one-to-one-tutoring.md

 $\theta_2 = 1$ would mean that the student has to pass with the best grade so that the tutor is allowed to participate in the exam.

-Alternatively one could make that dependant on the number of students who got the grade.
+Alternatively one could make that dependent on the number of students who got the grade.
 So $\theta_2 = 10\%$ would mean that you choose the grade threshold in a way that makes sure that at least 10% of all students pass that requirement.